You are here

 If you have not taken any studio art or design courses at the college level, please submit a portfolio of 15-20 examples of your strongest and most recent artwork, reflecting your interests, skills, and willingness to explore, experiment, and express yourself.
 Your portfolio may concentrate on a single medium or may show a variety of media.
 We encourage you to include work representing a sustained interest and/or development over time.

-If you have completed studio art or design courses at the college level, you may submit up to 45 examples in your portfolio.
+If you have completed studio art or design courses at the college level, it may be appropriate to submit a portfolio with more than 15-20 examples of artwork.
 Keeping in mind the guidelines listed above, please submit 3-5 examples from each class, reflecting the knowledge gained in those courses.
 Transfer credit will be awarded based on the strength of the examples provided.

 - Directly to MassArt in an envelope stamped and sealed by a high school or a college registrar

-If you have completed the General Education Diploma (GED) or HiSET, please send us your official score report including percentages and your high school transcript.
+If you have completed the General Equivalency Diploma (GED) or HiSET, please send us your official score report including percentages as well as your high school transcript.
 MassArt's HiSET code is MA1001010.

 To be considered for admission, home-schooled students must submit transcripts or the GED/HiSET.
 Please note that the college does not consider applicants who do not have a high school diploma or equivalency.